 Technically, it is top-notch, featuring a lot of details and micro-animations that create a genuinely pleasant navigation experience.
 The smooth journey not only allows users to easily discover IDI’s services and book an appointment but subconsciously associate resulting gratification with them.

 The website design’s approach to video is also very interesting.
 While the looping video on the homepage contributes to the first impression, actually clicking on it takes you on a journey starting far from a dental clinic.

-Visitors that land on dental service websites generally seek four things: location, price, specialist bios and appointment page.
+Visitors who land on dental service websites generally seek four things: location, price, specialist bios, and appointment page.
 By watching the video, they alleviate potential anxiety or the typical patient discomfort we all feel in the waiting room.

 Scrolling down the page, its economical use of messaging becomes more apparent.
 With no more promo copy than necessary, IDI’s website lets patients speak in their stead through prominent testimonials.

 A modern, legible sans-serif font coupled with custom iconography is used throughout, from the main tagline and CTA at the top to the footer and contact page.

 - Interactive state map

 The American Society of Civil Engineers (ASCE) has long advocated for the care of the US infrastructure.
 Starting in 1998, they issue the Report Card for America’s current state of infrastructure every four years.
 With almost a decade-long partnership with ASCE under their belts, Ironistic digital agency was a natural choice for the 2021 report card website redesign.

 The main goal of the updated website was to modernize the design and audit the content to best display the report’s critical information to its target audiences.

 Ironistic opted for a content-focused layout, with colorful visual elements and messaging interspersed on all the primary landing pages, with the goal of presenting data simply and efficiently.